City of Brantford · Nov 2024 – Mar 2026

 In 2022, only 1 in 4 eligible voters in Brantford cast a ballot.

 10 councillors in 5 wards and a mayor decide your roads, housing, taxes, and parks.
-This tracker gives you a record of City Council votes and attendance going back to November 2024 — so when it's time to vote, you already know the issues and can choose someone who keeps fighting for what matters to you.
+Use this tracker for when it's time to vote, you already know the issues and can choose someone who keeps fighting for what matters to you.

 🗳️ Save the date: October 26, 2026